 The City of Newark Community Preservation Division operates under the Community Development Department.
-The Community Preservation Division is comprised of one full-time and one part-time Community Preservation Specialists who are responsible for enforcing the provisions of the Newark Municipal Code and various other related codes and policies.
+The Community Preservation Division is comprised of two full-time Community Preservation Specialists who are responsible for enforcing the provisions of the Newark Municipal Code and various other related codes and policies.
 To meet this obligation we obtain compliance through intervention, education, and enforcement.
-We strive to partner with the community in enforcing neighborhood property maintenance standards, as it is our goal to help maintain property values and create a healthy, aesthetically pleasing community in which to live, work, and play.
+We strive to partner with the Community in enforcing neighborhood property maintenance standards, as it is our goal to help maintain property values and create a healthy, aesthetically pleasing Community in which to live, work, and play.

 At a minimum, the City needs the following information to investigate your complaint:

 - The location of the violation (street address)

 - A brief description of your complaint

 - Your name, address and a contact information where you can be reached

 Your personal contact information will not be disclosed to anyone and will be kept confidential to the fullest extent allowed by law.

 To report a violation concerning residential properties, please contact: